Planning for medical professionals

 Andrea needs a tax-efficient way to invest additional income

-Andrea, 59, is a successful surgeon and higher rate taxpayer on the salary-linked NHS pension scheme.
-She’s started to draw down some of her pension each year while also earning a high salary.
+Andrea, 59, is a successful surgeon and an additional rate tax payer who is on the salary-linked NHS pension scheme.
+She has started to draw down some of her pension each year and, at the same time, is also earning a high salary.
+Since the addition of her pension income, her level of disposable income has increased significantly.

 Andrea’s financial adviser suggests investing in a VCT